Skip to Main Content

 Resource Management Act 1991 (New Zealand)

 In your reference list, include any additional information which clarifies this legislation for the reader.
-Consider including [viewed date] Available from: so your reader can quickly identify the source:
+Consider including [viewed date] Available from: URL so your reader can quickly identify the source:

 Resource Management Act 1991 (New Zealand), reprinted as at 1 March 2017 [viewed 24 March 2017].
 Available from: http://www.legislation.govt.nz/act/public/1991/0069/latest/DLM230265.html